-In 2014, when The Strong Families Commission (THE COMMISSION) was Incorporated, Philadelphia, home to THE COMMISSION, had statistics that were generally consistently higher than its state, (Pennsylvania).
+In 2014, when The Strong Families Commission (THE COMMISSION) was Incorporated, Philadelphia, home to THE COMMISSION, had percentages in critical areas that were consistently higher than its state, (Pennsylvania).
 For example, children who lived in Single-Parent Families represented 60% (195,000) of the child population, as opposed to children throughout Pennsylvania that represented 35% (905,000) of the child population; children living with neither of their Parents represented 25,000 or 7% of the children.
 The number throughout the state was 131,000 children living with neither of their parents or 5% of the children; grandchildren in the Care of Grandparents totaled 24,000 or 7% of Philadelphia’s children, while Pennsylvania numbers totaled 98,000 or 4% of the population.
 Another 4% of children or 103,000 of Pennsylvania’s children lived in kinship care situations; and children living with Cohabiting Domestic Partners represented equally 9% of the population, notwithstanding whether talking about Philadelphia or Pennsylvania.

 Another contributor to the discussion at the time was The Annie E. Casey Foundation, which reported that 25 million or 35% of the country’s children were living in single parent households.
 In addition to an increase in the percentage of these youth, data showed that these children were more likely to have a tougher time than their peers with two parents within the same household.